Food For Kids COVID-19 Response

 2019/20 School Year

-Working closely with the school boards and volunteers from KPMG, a process was developed to get food cards out to children in need.
-Through our Food for Kids initiative, each child received a $50 food card, which is the cost of breakfast for 30 days.
+Working closely with the school boards and volunteers from KPMG, a process was developed to get food cards out to students.
+Through our Food for Kids initiative, each child received a $50 food card, which is the approximate cost of breakfast for 30 days.
 The food cards not only served a basic need – providing nutritious breakfasts – but they also allowed some families to purchase culturally relevant food, in an autonomous and dignified way.
 In the last three months of the 2020 school year we mailed out more than 100,000 food cards, representing approximately 3,000,000 meals.

 2020/21 School Year